CounterpartyXCP/Documentation/Basics/FAQ.md

 ### Are Counterparty transactions less secure than Bitcoin transactions?

-As Counterparty transactions _are_ Bitcoin transactions, their data is proably just as secure as a vanilla Bitcoin transaction.
+As Counterparty transactions _are_ Bitcoin transactions, their data is proably just as secure as any other Bitcoin transaction.

 ### How do the Counterparty nodes stay in sync?
 What's to stop one node from disagreeing with another?